DBE Program objectives are:

-Interested firms must complete an SBE Verification Application and submit it with the required supporting documentation.
+Qualifying and interested firms must complete an SBE Certification Application and submit it with the required supporting documentation at the link below.

-Currently Certified DBEs: Your DBE status automatically qualifies you for participation in the SBE Program.
+Currently Certified Pennsylvania Unified Certification Program (PAUCP) DBEs: Your DBE status automatically qualifies you for participation in the SBE program.
 Do not complete an SBE application.

 - 2021 SEPTA DBE MED Week Virtual Workshop: Opportunities in Transportation (PDF)